The video experts blog

 What is an HTML5 Video Player?

-A video player in HTLM is a digital technology that allows broadcasters to share video content with users over the internet.
+A video player in HTML is a digital technology that allows broadcasters to share video content with users over the internet.
 The HTML5 streaming technology was created as a more widely compatible alternative to Adobe’s Flash player.

 The History of the HTML5 Video Player

-The need for more compatible web video players arose when Steve Jobs announced in 2012 that Apple devices would never support Flash players.
-That meant broadcasters would miss out on the huge potential video content offered if their only streaming option was the coveted Flash player. iPhones and other Apple products were among the most popular mobile devices at the time, and that posed a big challenge.
 As of the end of 2020, Flash has been somewhat phased out, making HTML5 the only widely supported video player.
 The HTML5 video player is supported by all major operating systems and browsers, which means it is supported on pretty much any internet-enabled device imaginable.

 The Technological Background of HTML5 Video Players